Nooby9/CuisineHub/README.md

-`<a name="GE4oU"></a>`

 # CuisineHub

-`<a name="XNEEc"></a>`

 ## 1. Overview

 **Cuisine Hub** is your ultimate guide to discovering and reviewing the best restaurants around you!
 Whether you're a casual diner or a gourmet enthusiast, Cuisine Hub makes it easy to find new dining spots, share your experiences, and read honest reviews from fellow food lovers.
+Turn every meal into an adventure with Cuisine Hub.

+**Key Features**:

-Turn every meal into an adventure with Cuisine Hub.`<br />`**Key Features**:`<br />`● **Explore Nearby**: Discover the best restaurants around you with our expertly curated recommendations, complete with user reviews and ratings to guide your next meal.`<br />`● **Search for Cuisine**: Easily search for specific types of cuisine, dishes, or restaurants to satisfy your cravings.  `<br />`● **Capture and Share**: Snap and upload stunning photos of your meals, tag the restaurant, and write detailed reviews to share your dining experiences.`<br />`● **Personal Food Journal**: Keep a beautifully organized log of all your restaurant visits and reviews, creating a personalized food diary.`<br />`● **Local Notifications**: Set reminders for upcoming restaurant visits to ensure you never miss out on the best culinary experiences.`<br />`Cuisine Hub transforms dining into a memorable experience.
+● **Explore Nearby**: Discover the best restaurants around you with our expertly curated recommendations, complete with user reviews and ratings to guide your next meal.

+● **Search for Cuisine**: Easily search for specific types of cuisine, dishes, or restaurants to satisfy your cravings.

+● **Capture and Share**: Snap and upload stunning photos of your meals, tag the restaurant, and write detailed reviews to share your dining experiences.

+● **Personal Food Journal**: Keep a beautifully organized log of all your restaurant visits and reviews, creating a personalized food diary.

+● **Local Notifications**: Set reminders for upcoming restaurant visits to ensure you never miss out on the best culinary experiences.

+Cuisine Hub transforms dining into a memorable experience.
 Join us to savor, share, and connect with a world of culinary delights.
 Make every meal count and start your delicious journey today!**
-**`<a name="AlcyB"></a>`

 ## 2. Installation